 The first three months of this year have been tumultuous, but let us hope for the best.
-Unexpected surprises may popup, new friendships will be made, old friendships may come to an end, some relationships will wane while others will strengthen.
-Through social distancing, working from home and self isolating, our need for drama will decrease as we spend more and more time with ourselves.
+Unexpected surprises may pop up, new friendships will be made, old friendships may come to an end, and some relationships will wane while others will strengthen.
+Through social distancing, working from home and self-isolating, our need for drama will decrease as we spend more and more time with ourselves.
 Introspection is key.
-For those of you who wanted to start the year with a new mindset and to better themselves in terms of fitness, health, life, education or work, use the next weeks to sit down and think.
+For those of you who wanted to start the year with a new mindset and to better yourself in terms of fitness, health, life, education or work, use the next weeks to sit down and think.
 Yes, sit down and think because you don’t know when another opportunity like this will present itself.

 To all those reading this, may the rest of your year be filled with health, positivity and connection, because after all, these are the only things that matter in life.